Triggering a Custom Build

 - all files in the build checkout directory will be cleaned before this build.

-Since TeamCity 2017.1, if snapshot dependencies are configured, this option can be applied to snapshot dependencies.
+If snapshot dependencies are configured, this option can be applied to snapshot dependencies.
 In this case, all the builds of the build chain will be forced to use clean checkout.
-The option also enables rebuilding all dependencies (unless custom dependencies are provided via this dialog or the schedule trigger promotes a build).

 This tab is available only for builds that have dependencies on other builds.